Apia is the capital of the nation of Western Samoa and it is located on the island of Upolu.

 The port is located in the busy Apia harbor at the mouth of the Vaisigano River.
 Polynesian music and performing traditional native dances will greet you.

-Only about a 20 minutes walk to town.
+Only about a 20 minutes pleasant walk to town.
 Plenty taxis are available to take tours of the area or just to ride into town.

 Watch a destination video.